aws-samples/amazon-keyspaces-examples/nodejs/datastax-v4/connection-sigv4/README.md

 The nodejs driver will attempt to retry idempotent request transparently to the application.
 If you are seeing NoHostAvailableException when using Amazon Keyspaces, replacing the default retry policy with the ones provided in this repository will be beneficial.

 Implementing a driver retry policy is not a replacement for an application level retry.
 Users of Apache Cassandra or Amazon Keyspaces should implement an application level retry mechanism for request that satisfy the applications business requirements.
 Additionally, adding complex logic, sleeps or blocking calls in a Driver retry policy should be used with caution.
-###### AmazonKeyspacesRetryPolicy
+###### AmazonKeyspacesRetryPolicy &  AmazonKeyspacesExponentialRetryPolicy
 The Amazon Keyspaces Retry Policy is an alternative to the DefaultRetryPolicy for the Cassandra nodejs driver.
 The main difference from the DefaultRetryPolicy, is the AmazonKeyspacesRetryPolicy will retry request a configurable number of times.
 By default, we take a conservative approach of 3 retry attempts.

+AmazonKeyspacesExponentialRetryPolicy allows for a configurable number of retry attempts, with each retry it will introduce an incremantal delay of 500ms

-This driver retry policy will not throw a NoHostAvailableException.
-Instead, this retry policy will pass back the original exception sent back from the service.
+These driver retry policies will not throw a NoHostAvailableException.
+Instead, these retry policies will pass back the original exception sent back from the service.

 The following code shows how to include the AmazonKeyspacesRetryPolicy to existing configuration